itslenny39/itslenny39/README.md

 ### 💬 FAQs:
 Good ol' FAQs, here I go:
 ### Who are you, again?
-- I'm ItsMayonesa, a young student who likes coding, playing GMod, Vocaloid, Project Sekai, and much more.
+- I'm ItsLenny, a young student who likes coding, playing GMod, Vocaloid, Project Sekai, and much more.

 ### Age?
 - Not telling, but less than 18.